-The bill CS/CS/HB 1103 amends Florida Statutes to enhance services for individuals with developmental disabilities by improving transparency and accountability within the system.
-Key provisions include the requirement for the Agency for Persons with Disabilities to provide clients with a list of qualified organizations within five days of enrollment and to post quarterly reconciliation reports on its website.
-The agency is also mandated to participate in transition planning for clients aged 18 to 22 and to revise the online Medicaid application process to allow for crisis enrollment.
-Additionally, the bill establishes a Statewide Family Care Council to facilitate communication between local councils and the agency, with local councils required to report policy changes and program recommendations annually.
+The bill amends Florida Statutes to enhance the services provided to individuals with developmental disabilities by increasing transparency and accessibility of information.
+It mandates the Agency for Persons with Disabilities to supply clients with a list of qualified organizations within five days of enrollment and to publish quarterly reconciliation reports on its website.
+Additionally, the agency is required to engage in transition planning activities and regularly update the total number of individuals in each priority category on its website.
+The bill also establishes a Statewide Family Care Council to facilitate communication between local councils and the agency, which will review annual reports and advise on policy improvements.

 Statutes affected: